 Thanks again Stuart for taking time out of your busy day to keep us up to date on Texas legislative issues related to workers’ compensation!

-If you missed Stuart’s first summary of legislative activity in Texas back in February, here it is for your reference.
+If you missed Stuart’s first summary of legislative activity in Texas back in February.